xcart/xcart-docs/_pages/kb_en/look_and_feel/uploading_custom_images_onto_your_stores_server.md

 ---

 Any custom images that you want to use in your X-Cart store can be stored on the same server where your X-Cart software is installed.
-To upload your custom images onto this server, use the **Simple CMS** module.
-Before you continue, make sure the module **Simple CMS** is installed and enabled in your store.
+To upload your custom images onto this server, use the addon **Simple CMS**.
+Before you continue, make sure the addon **Simple CMS** is installed and enabled in your store.

 ![]({{site.baseurl}}/attachments/8749761/8717800.png)